dthxe/agentic_esolang_eval/README.md

 3. Install the language interpreters as described
 4. Place your code files in the appropriate directories following the naming conventions
 5. Run the evaluation scripts as described in the "How to Use" section

-To reproduce our experiments using the same compute resources, follow the steps below:
-This experiment was run on Google Collab on the following:
-Python 3 Runtime
-Hardware Accelerator: NVIDIA T4 GPU

 ## Documentation & Examples Sources
 0815 examples & documentation: